-The Congressional App Challenge is open to all high school students who are eligible to compete in our district, regardless of skill level.
+The Congressional App Challenge is open to all middle and high school students who live or attend school in the Tenth Distict, regardless of skill level.
 Students can choose to participate individually or as part of a team of up to 4 students, as long as two of the team members meet eligibility requirements.

 To enter, participants must upload a video showcasing their app and an explanation of what they learned throughout the app-making process.